Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

 In recent years, substantial progress on a statement by Vladimir Igorevich Arnold concerning the stability of the planetary system has been achieved \cite{kolmogorov54, arnold63, laskarR95, robutel95, herman09, fejoz04, pinzari-th09, chierchiaPi11b}.

 \nl It sounds as follows.

-.1in \noi { \sl ``For the majority of initial conditions under which the instantaneous orbits of the planets are close to circles lying in a single plane, perturbation of the planets on one another produces, in the course of an infinite interval of time, little change on these orbits provided the masses of the planets are sufficiently small. {\rm[...]} In particular {\rm[...]} in the n-body problem there exists a set of initial conditions having a positive Lebesgue measure and such that, if the initial positions and velocities of the bodies belong to this set, the distances of the bodies from each other will remain perpetually bounded.''} {\cite[Chapter III, p.
+.1in \noi {\sl ``For the majority of initial conditions under which the instantaneous orbits of the planets are close to circles lying in a single plane, perturbation of the planets on one another produces, in the course of an infinite interval of time, little change on these orbits provided the masses of the planets are sufficiently small. {\rm [\,\ldots]} In particular {\rm[\,\ldots]} in the n-body problem there exists a set of initial conditions having a positive Lebesgue measure and such that, if the initial positions and velocities of the bodies belong to this set, the distances of the bodies from each other will remain perpetually bounded.''} {\cite[Chapter III, p.
 125]{arnold63}}.

-.1in \noi Solving the differential equations of the motions of the planetary problem, \ie, $n$ planets interacting among themselves and with a star via gravity is, for $n\ge 2$, a problem with ancient roots.
-This story goes back to Sir Isaac Newton -- who brilliantly solved the case of two bodies and then, switching to the analogue one for three bodies, declared this was a ``head ache problem''; passed through investigations by eminent mathematicians like Delaunay, Lagrange, the prize publicly announced by king Oscar II of Sweden and Norway and awarded to Henri Poincar\'e, but its ``solution'' is nowadays open.
-Chaotic and stable regions may coexist \cite{arnold63, FGKR14, DKRS15}.
+.1in \noi Solving the differential equations of the motions of the planetary problem, {\ie,} $n$ planets interacting among themselves and with a star via gravity is, for $n\ge 2$, a problem with ancient roots. {This story goes back to Sir Isaac Newton -- who brilliantly solved the case of two bodies and then, tackling the {analogous} one for three bodies, soon realized the necessity of turning to a ``perturbative'' study (except for naming it a ``head ache problem'') -- passed through investigations by eminent mathematicians like Delaunay, Lagrange, the prize publicly announced by {King} Oscar II of Sweden and Norway and awarded to Henri Poincar\'e, but its ``solution'' is nowadays open.} Chaotic and stable regions may coexist \cite{arnold63, FGKR14, DKRS15}.